ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       {: pre}

    4. Parted can be used to create primary and logical disk partitions, the steps involved are the same.
 To create new partition, parted uses **mkpart**.
 You can give it additional parameters like **primary** or **logical** depending on the partition type that you wish to create.
    <br /> **Note**: The listed units in this example are in megabytes (MB), to create a 10 GB partition you should start from 1 and end at 10000.
-You can also change the sizing units to terabytes by entering '(parted) unit TB' if you want to.
+You can also change the sizing units to terabytes by entering `(parted) unit TB` if you want to.

       ```
       (parted) mkpart